I spent last week at a digital marketing conference in Boston, called INBOUND.

 Every day, I triage my email: delete, delete, delete.
 The flyers and post cards go straight from my mailbox, to the recyling bin.
 And, I’ve gotten 3 Robocalls this week alone!

-Instead, think in terms of lead NURTURING: connecting and engaging with prospects who have already signaled interest.
+Instead of the same-old interuptive marketing, think in terms of attracting the right prospects with valuable content.
+Follow up with LEAD NURTURING — connecting and engaging with prospects who have already signaled interest.
 Once they have engaged with your content a few times, they are tee’d up for a warm call.

 Inbound + Outbound … or, 1+1 = 3